 Use NOAA chart #18504 for Willapa Bay.

-Contact State Parks for a free Washington Boater’s Guide and download a current copy of the Willapa Bay Water Trail map [pdf].
+Contact State Parks for a free Washington Boater’s Guide and view the Willapa Bay Water Trail map.